endrias34/FYS4150/src/Project-5/README.md

 ./a.out 10 0 0 0  -> 10 spins, unordered, and now we run 1000 systems and save the magnetizations from all the systems to one file

 Fifth argument is concentration level

+cB * N unordered  :
 ./a.out 10 0 10 0 0.9  -> 10 = spins, 0 = unordered, 10 = save every 10'th MC cycle, 0 = Magnetization, 0.9 = 90% spins started with 1

+cB * N with the concentration cB starting in a cluster for index 0 to inde cB * N :
+./a.out 10 1 10 0 0.9  -> 10 = spins, 1 = ordered, 10 = save every 10'th MC cycle, 0 = Magnetization, 0.9 = 90% spins started with 1

 sixth argument is chance of not following the rules